Command line help.

 Default:

-Force science to use a platform suffix.
+Force science to use a platform suffix or omit one.

 The current platform suffixes are: